Fender Rumble 15 v3 Bass Practice Amp Review

-There are a lot of great small bass amps around the $100 mark, so there is no reason for a newbie to settle for a sub-par first bass amp.
-In fact, the Fender Rumble Series has a few amps at the top of the list, but there are more great beginner bass amps from brands like Hartke, Ashdown, Ampeg, Eden and others.
+There are a lot of great small bass amps for beginners, so there is no reason for a newbie to settle for a sub-par first bass amp.
+In fact, the Fender Rumble Series has a few amps at the top of the list, but there are more great beginner bass amps from brands like Hartke, Ashdown, Ampeg, Eden, and others.

 Fender Rumble 15 Construction